How Many Volts in Car Battery?

 If a new car is purchased, the car battery should be replaced every two to three years.

-However, if you are buying a second-hand car, you need to consider its usage and other factors to determine its battery life.
+However, if you are buying a second-hand car, consider its usage and other factors to determine its battery life.
 Here are some signs of when to replace the battery.

-If it takes a long time to start the car or if the car does not start at the first blow, then it must be understood that there is an issue with the battery.
+If it takes a long time to start the car or if the vehicle does not start at the first blow, it must be understood that there is an issue with the battery.

 If the battery is down, the spark plug may not work.
 Therefore, it is time to repair or replace the battery.